 If the foster child is not identified by a State or local foster agency, then documentation verifying the foster child’s status would be required.
 Additionally, to verify other children in the household, the family must provide verification documentation to confirm eligibility.

-The LEA should first conduct direct verification to confirm the family’s eligibility for SNAP.
-If the LEA cannot verify eligibility through direct verification, they should contact the family to determine if they can document their SNAP eligibility for the month prior to submitting their application.
-If they can document their eligibility at that time, the free benefits must continue and verification is complete.
+The SFA should first conduct direct verification to confirm the family’s eligibility for SNAP.
+If the SFA cannot verify eligibility through direct verification, they should contact the family to determine if they can document their SNAP eligibility for the month prior to submitting their application.
+If they can document their eligibility at that time, the free benefits must continue, and verification is complete.
 If the required SNAP documentation is not provided, the income stub must be used to determine their eligibility.

 The list from the Migrant Education Program Coordinator and Homeless Liaison supersedes the application.
 The application should be discarded and should not be included in determining the number of applications on file.
 The child should not be selected for verification.